Welcome to the Morini Riders Club Website

 Ing Lambertini left the company and Cagiva produced a range of custom-styled bikes before they lost interest in the Morini marque.

-We are pleased to be able to offer our members substantial discounts on Footman James Insurance policies:
+We are pleased to be able to offer our members specialist rates on Footman James Insurance policies:

 Forum registration VIP code: 5aRh26